nmakhotkin/vk_bot/README.md

 Installation
 ------------

-Copy sample config to account.conf and fill it with auth data.
+Copy sample config `bot.conf.sample` to `bot.conf` and fill it with auth data.
 Install the package:

     pip install -e .